arompr/tuil/README.md

 ## 🛠️ TODO

 - [ ] Cleanup `tui.go` for better structure and readability
+- [ ] Improve "cleanness" of store caching
 - [ ] Only initialize `hyprsunsetAdapter` if **Hyprland is installed and running**
 - [ ] Improve error logging